bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - For information on the syntax supported by `thStyle`, see [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.
-- Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.
+- Any additional properties added to the field definition objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.

 For information and usage about scoped slots and formatters, refer to the [Custom Data Rendering](#custom-data-rendering) section below.